-Using the integrated numeric keypad
+Using the integrated numeric keypad (select products only)

-The computer includes an integrated numeric keypad, and it also supports an optional external numeric keypad or an optional external keyboard that includes a numeric keypad.
-For more details about the integrated numeric keypad, see Keys on page 13.
+On select products, the computer includes an integrated numeric keypad, and it also supports an optional external numeric keypad or an optional external keyboard that includes a numeric keypad.
+For more details about the integrated numeric keypad, see Keys on page 19.

 Component Description num lock key Controls the function of the integrated numeric keypad.
 Press the key to alternate between the standard numeric function found on an external keypad (this function is turned on at the factory) and the navigational function (indicated by the directional arrows on the keys).
 NOTE: The keypad function that is active when the computer is turned off, is reinstated when the computer is turned back on.
-Integrated numeric keypad Set at the factory to function like an external numeric keypad.
+Integrated numeric keypad Function like an external numeric keypad.
 To alternate between this numeric function and the navigational function (indicated by the directional arrow keys), press the num lock key.